InstituteforDiseaseModeling/covasim/STYLE_GUIDE.rst

 - Common mistakes are to overemphasize *p* = 0 (you) over *p* > 0, and *e* (edit time) over *u* (ramp-up time) and *r* (read time).
 - Assume people of different backgrounds and skill levels will be using/interacting with this code.
 You might be comfortable with lambda functions and overriding dunder methods, but assume others are not.
 Use these "advanced features" only as a last resort.
 - Similarly, try to avoid complex dependencies (e.g. nested class inheritance) as they increase ramp-up time, and make it more likely something will break.
-(But equally, don't repeat yourself -- it's a tradeoff).
+(But equally, don't repeat yourself -- it's a tradeoff.)
 - Err on the side of more comments, including line comments.
-Logic that is clear to you now might not be clear to anyone else (or yourself 3 months ago).
+Logic that is clear to you now might not be clear to anyone else (or yourself 3 months from now).
 If you use a number that came from a scientific paper, please for the love of all that is precious put a link to that paper in a comment.